What is Safer Streets?

 - Training to enable members of the community to become Ask Me ambassadors, helping people suffering domestic abuse.

 Pallister Park and Hemlington, Middlesbrough, are sharing in £696,611.01-worth of Home Office funding as part of Safer Streets Round 4.

 Initiatives aim to cut criminal damage, arson, attacks on emergency services, serious violence, burglary, drug use and drug dealing in public places.

 Work has so far included improvements to lighting, additional CCTV and funding for youth outreach.

 Safer Streets 5

-The newest project is scheduled to start in October 2023 and run for 18 months.
-It will focus on tackling antisocial behaviour, VAWG and neighbourhood crime.
+It focuses on tackling antisocial behaviour, VAWG and neighbourhood crime.